-The bottle manager allows you to create, delete, and modify the bottles in your CrossOver install.
-For the most part, the CrossOver Software Installer will take care of creating appropriate bottles, but this dialog provides more direct control.
+The bottle sidebar allows you to create, delete, and modify the bottles in your CrossOver install.
+In many cases, the CrossOver Software Installer will create the bottles you need automatically.
+The features available in the bottle action menu give you more direct control if you need it.